-One way of finding out how successful your business is doing on a broad level is by comparing the company’s revenue and profits from previous years.
 Although these terms may seem to belong to accountants and bookkeepers, understanding the difference is crucial to know where your business is headed.
-Let’s take a look at the difference between revenue and profit, and why that difference matters.
+Let’s take a look at the difference between revenue and profit.

 It is also important to note that there are two kinds of revenue: gross revenue and net revenue (or net sales).
 Gross revenue is the total sales a company processes in a given period, whereas net revenue takes into account the cost to process those sales.
 This usually includes discounts on items, returns, and allowances.